Class 44 / 45 / 46 'Peak' 1CoCo1

-Rapido's new 'Peak' Class 44 1CoCo1 models will feature a variety of detail differences seen across the locomotives working life (including plated-over steps on the body side, removal of inner sandboxes and extra steps on the bogies) to allow us to produce the definitive N gauge class 44 model.
+Rapido's new 'Peak' Class 44, 45 and 46 1CoCo1 models will feature a variety of detail differences seen across the locomotives working life (including plated-over steps on the body side, removal of inner sandboxes and extra steps on the bogies) to allow us to produce the definitive N gauge class 44 model.
 These new models will feature a high-quality specification including:

 BR ordered ten new Co-Cos from Derby Works as part of its appraisal of comparative locomotive designs (dubbed the ‘Pilot Scheme’).
 They were inspired by the LMS’ and Southern’s pioneer diesel designs and were outwardly similar to English Electric’s Type 4 (subsequently Class 40).
 Although fitted with a Sulzer 12LDA28 diesel engine capable of 2,300hp, the new BR Type 4s were heavy.
 Their 133 ton weight required a 1Co-Co1 wheel arrangement.